lulu-mit-sahne/english/content/posts/Deutsche.md

 ---
 {{< youtube JozLUGIfe-Y >}}

-### 3x2 eine Magazinserie
+### 3x2 a magazine series

-Die Magazinserie 3X2 porträtiert sechs Menschen in verschiedenen Lebenslagen.
-In der Folge "Die Deutschen und die Angst" besuchen wir zwei junge Menschen mitten in der Ausbildung, zwei in der Mitte ihres Lebens und zwei deren Leben sich dem Ende zuneigt.
-Eins jedoch eint sie, alle haben Angst.
-Doch unterscheiden sich diese bei Menschen mit unterschiedlicher sozialer oder kultureller Herkunft?
-Gibt es Gemeinsamkeiten, obwohl die Protagonisten von Grund auf verschieden sind?
-Und kann man so auf eine universelle Angst der Deutschen schließen?
-Diese Fragen stellen wir in dieser Folge von 3X2.
+The magazine series 3X2 portrays six people in different situations.
+In the episode "The Germans and the Fear"; we visit two young people in the middle of their formation, two in the middle of their lives and two whose lives are coming to an end.
+But one thing unites them all, they're all afraid.
+But are these different for people with different social or cultural backgrounds?
+Are there similarities, although the protagonists are fundamentally different?
+And can one thus infer a universal fear of the Germans?
+We ask these questions in this episode of 3X2.

-Regie: Fabian Janssen, Josefin Kuschela, Marina Schulz, Julius Schmitt, Leonard Claus, Katharina Kraft
+Director: Fabian Janssen, Josefin Kuschela, Marina Schulz, Julius Schmitt, Leonard Claus, Katharina Kraft

-Bildgestaltung/Kamera: Josefin Kuschela, Matti Megerle, Moritz Kessler, Arian Wichmann, David Büttner
+D.o.P.: Josefin Kuschela, Matti Megerle, Moritz Kessler, Arian Wichmann, David Büttner

-Filmmusik: Moritz Laux, Andreas Skandy
+Film music: Moritz Laux, Andreas Skandy

 Sounddesign: Johannes Schelle, William Amsler

-Ton: Chiara Haurand, Benjamin Hettwer
+Sound: Chiara Haurand, Benjamin Hettwer

-Schnitt: Moritz Enzo Hoch
+Editing: Moritz Enzo Hoch

 Motion Design: Timm Völkner

 Producer: Maximilian Höhnle

-Sprecher: Magda Decker
+Speaker: Magda Decker

-Produktion: Filmakademie Baden-Württemberg GmbH
+Production Company: Filmakademie Baden-Württemberg GmbH